 redirect_uri parameter in the request, and only one URL was registered, the server uses the redirect URL that was previously registered.
 Otherwise, if no redirect URL is in the request, and no redirect URL has been registered, this is an error.

-client_id is invalid, the server should reject the request immediately and display the error to the user.
+client_id is invalid, the server should reject the request immediately and display the error to the user rather than redirecting the user back to the application.

 Invalid Redirect URL

-If the authorization server detects a problem with the redirect URL, it needs to inform the user of the problem.
+If the authorization server detects a problem with the redirect URL, it needs to inform the user of the problem instead of redirecting the user.
 The redirect URL could be invalid for a number of reasons, including:

 - the redirect URL parameter is missing